pingcap/community/special-interest-groups/sig-dashboard/roles-and-organization-management.md

 ### Active Contributor

-You will lose the Active Contributor role if you have no contribution within a year.
-After that, you will be moved to Inactive Contributors in the [member list].
+The Active Contributor role will be demoted if one has no contribution within a year.
+After demotion, he / she will be moved to Inactive Contributors in the [member list].

-Once you meet the requirements, you can become Active Contributor again.
+Once meeting the requirements of Active Contributor, one can become Active Contributor again.

+### Reviewer

+The Reviewer role will be demoted if one does not review any PR or contribute any new PR within 6 months.
+After demotion, he / she will be moved to Active Contributor.

+Once meeting the requirements of Reviewer, one can become Reviewer again.

 ### Voluntarily Quit or Demote